 Surviving child abuse victims tell us that the results of child abuse are always catastrophic and devastating.
-Thus, the state of Washington simply does not tolerate the abuse of children.
-If you or someone you love is charged with child molestation in the greater Seattle area, speak at once with experienced Seattle sex crimes attorney Kevin Trombold.
-With more than two decades of experience representing defendants accused of child abuse, Seattle defense attorney Kevin Trombold knows about the fear and anxiety that accompanies cases of child abuse, and he understands how seriously a physical youngster abuse conviction will damage your life, your family, and your future.
+Thus, Washington state simply does not tolerate the abuse of children.
+If you or someone you know is charged with child molestation in the greater Seattle area, speak at once with experienced Seattle sex crimes attorney Kevin Trombold.
+With more than 20 years of experience representing defendants accused of child abuse, Seattle defense attorney Kevin Trombold knows about the fear and anxiety that accompanies cases of child abuse, and he understands how seriously a physical youngster abuse conviction will damage your life, your family, and your future.

 Certain authority figures are required by law to report signs of youngster abuse.
 These authority figures include: